NEWS

 plots comparing residual deviance contributions between two models, using a

-method for nma_dic
+plot() method for nma_dic objects produced by dic().

 - Feature: Complementary log-log (cloglog) link function

-link = "cloglog"
+link = "cloglog" for

 binomial likelihoods.